 - > supporting the Government in replicating and bringing to scale the national school feeding programme, when possible sourcing food from local farmer organizations that promote gender equality; - > supporting the Government in further improving its rural and urban PSNP as the main platform for the provision of gender-sensitive social protection; - helping to increase the coverage of programmes for the integrated management of acute malnutrition with services that treat both moderate and severe acute malnutrition through the health system; and - > strengthening the Government's capacities in gender-sensitive emergency preparedness and response, including through improved and efficient supply chain management generating significant savings that will ensure greater coverage and enhanced sustainability of programmes. - 30.
 WFP will continue to focus on the geographic areas where vulnerability to food insecurity and undernutrition are highest.
 Support for policy development and the capacity strengthening of institutions and systems will be provided at both the federal and the regional levels where WFP operates. - 31.
 Gender equality, protection, compliance with WFP's standards for accountability to affected populations and the safeguarding of beneficiaries will be cross-cutting themes throughout implementation of the ICSP, especially with respect to targeting, community-based complaint and feedback mechanisms, and outcome monitoring.
 The country office will continue to implement its gender action plan for 2017-2020, and during implementation of the ICSP it will conduct a comprehensive gender analysis in order to inform the design of the subsequent country strategic plan (CSP).
-Implementation of the gender action plan entails identifying women's practical and strategic needs, but also making longer-term investments with a view to improving not only women's current situation but also their position in society by reshaping gender norms in ways that enhance gender equity wherever possible, particularly in agriculture, food security and nutrition and leadership roles.
+Implementation of the gender action plan entails identifying women's practical and strategic needs, but also making longer-term investments with a view to improving not only women's current situation but also their position in society by reshaping gender norms in ways that enhance gender equity wherever possible, particularly in agriculture, food security and nutrition and leadership roles. - 32.
+Throughout its own operations and in its work with the Government, WFP will foster a progressive shift from emergency response to mitigation and preparedness activities, in line with its corporate strategy and the Government's policy priority.
+Humanitarian and development requirements often coexist in WFP's areas of activity and require complementary actions.
+As both a humanitarian and development actor, WFP will remain a strong advocate for more coherence between the two spheres of work, which are complementary but distinct in terms of counterparts, constraints and strategies.
+WFP will facilitate the sustained engagement of development and humanitarian actors, reducing vulnerability to humanitarian crises and building resilience to recurrent shocks.
+WFP will promote the nexus approach in its own activities and with partners, including the Government, to attain SDG targets and protect development gains.

-- 32. Throughout its own operations and in its work with the Government, WFP will foster a progressive shift from emergency response to mitigation and preparedness activities, in line with its corporate strategy, the Agenda for Humanity and the Government's policy priority. - 33.
-The ICSP is focused on five interrelated strategic outcomes that contribute towards WFP corporate Strategic Results related to SDGs 2 and 17: - > Strategic outcome 1 is related to emergency preparedness and response. - > Strategic outcome 2 is related to resilience building and social protection and safety nets. - > Strategic outcome 3 is related to addressing chronic malnutrition/undernutrition. - > Strategic outcome 4 is related to capacity strengthening. - > Strategic outcome 5 is related to enhancing global partnerships.
+- 33. The ICSP is focused on five interrelated strategic outcomes that contribute to WFP corporate Strategic Results related to SDGs 2 and 17: - > Strategic outcome 1 is related to emergency preparedness and response. - > Strategic outcome 2 is related to resilience building and social protection and safety nets. - > Strategic outcome 3 is related to addressing chronic malnutrition/undernutrition. - Strategic outcome 4 is related to capacity strengthening. - > Strategic outcome 5 is related to enhancing global partnerships.